BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 .. note::

     Aditionally, preinst.sh and postinst.sh files can be provided in the plugin folder to declare pre-install and post-install scripts.
 These will execute before and after the plugin install process, respectively.
+    Moreover, prerm.sh and postrm.sh can be provided to perform the same functionality when uninstalling the plugin.
-Those scripts allow to perform custom actions like copying files, setting environment variables...
+    Those scripts allow to perform custom actions like copying files, installing environments and more during the installation process.

 Code organization
 -----------------